source-data/mecadoi/docs/project.rst

 The `Manuscript Exchange Common Approach`_ format is a standard for transferral of manuscripts and related information between publishers.
 A single MECA archive is .zip-compressed file with metadata and review data in XML files and manuscripts, revisions, etc. in .docx or .pdf files.

+Specifically, each MECA must contain a file named ``manifest.xml`` that lists every file in the archive.
+It also must have a file, commonly called ``article.xml``, with metadata about the manuscript or article packaged in the MECA.
+Finally, MECAs can contain information about the review process of the packaged article in an optional file usually called ``reviews.xml``.

 .. _Manuscript Exchange Common Approach: https://www.niso.org/standards-committees/meca